Skip to content

 2. Analyze your human writing for "AI speak"

 Even though you're not an AI, any repetitive and robotic language you use can be flagged as AI content in detection technology.
-Content writer Aleksandra Jovičić learned this the hard way when she ran her HARO pitches through ZeroGPT and AI Content Detector.
+Content writer Aleksandra Jovičić learned this the hard way when she ran her pitches through ZeroGPT and AI Content Detector.
 "I expected to get a few sentences that sound generic, but this tool detected AI in almost 60% of my pitches.
 That felt like a slap in the face!
 It made me question my writing skills and whether my writing sounds robotic and repetitive," she tells me.

 So, she turned this situation into an advantage by using the tools to cut "AI speak" out of her writing.
 She says, "[I] started using these tools to make my writing better.
 I go back to my content and reiterate everything that sounds robotic, then pop it into the tools and rewrite every single sentence that is marked as AI."